PH-VAN/marketingbros.social/content/post/Post 1 marketing automation/chapter-1.md

 [![buy me a coffee](/images/buymeacoffee.png)](https://www.buymeacoffee.com/marketingbros)

-If you want to support use, please head to: https://www.buymeacoffee.com/marketingbros
+If you want to show us your support, please go to: www.buymeacoffee.com/marketingbros